laravel-bridge/scratch/README.md

 In Scratch application, we can load config functionally. and use `withFacades()` to register Facade first. finally, call `ServiceProvider::register()` on every provider when call `bootstrap()`.
 Next, call `ServiceProvider::boot()` on every provider, just like Laravel Kernel.

 `bootstrap()` has an argument `$withAllLaravelProviders`, register all laravel provider when true.
 Also, It's default true.
+However, use `withoutLaravelProvider()` if you don't want use some Laravel providers.

 ## Example Projects or Libraries